nawrahk/Differential-ChIPseq-Analysis/README.md

 # Differential-NGS-Analysis

-This repository contains all the necessary code for reproducing the results from the paper titled: "JUND plays a genome-wide role in the quiescent to contractile switch in the pregnant human myometrium" by Nawrah Khader, Anna Dorogin, Oksana Shynlova, and Jennifer A. Mitchell.
+This repository contains all the necessary code for reproducing the JUND ChIP-seq results from the paper titled: "JUND plays a genome-wide role in the quiescent to contractile switch in the pregnant human myometrium" by Nawrah Khader, Anna Dorogin, Oksana Shynlova, and Jennifer A. Mitchell.

 # Requirements